rzuberi/cell-SCT/journal.md

 ### Wednesday 22/06/22
 - The back-and-forth emails for GlobalProtect and Omero seem to have concluded with Luke Igerson looking into installing GlobalProtect into the Chichester Lab PCs.
 - I felt a little lost yesterday, not knowing how to get these notebooks going with the correct environment and packages.
-The solution I am trying right now is to have the GitHub project, when cloned, install these requirements (correct environment and packages) on the machine.
+The solution is a requirements.txt file in our GitHub project.
+That file then needs to be with the ```pip install -r requirements.txt``` command.
+- I spent some time trying to understand how to, from the requirements file, install the GPU activated PyTorch (needing the correct CudaToolkit version installed) in our environment.
+It now works and is connected to the GPU, but the environment in which the notebook is run must be in the ".conda" folder not the "Anaconda3" one.

 ##Small TODOs to delete
 - Make GitHub cleaner